Tetricz/tetricz/README.md

-# Tetricz
+# David Daniels

 ## Hi there 👋

 My pronouns are he/him/his.

 I'm currently a student at the University of Houston, studying for a Bachelor's of Science in CS.
-I have a particular interest in distrubuted systems, and decentralized applications.
+I have a particular interest in various software systems.

 ### Projects